 Holiday Home Availability Information in Coniston

 Our availability graph helps you identify the busiest months in Coniston.
-The week with the least available rentals is in October (27/10 - 03/11), with only 15% of the rentals available.
-It will be easy to find a holiday home that suits you in a week of February (02/02 - 09/02), as 73 of the rentals are still available.
+The week with the least available rentals is in December (22/12 - 29/12), with only 14% of the rentals available.
+It will be easy to find a holiday home that suits you in one week in September (28/09 - 05/10), when 79 of the rentals are still available.

 Above are the weather conditions for Coniston.
 The highest average temperatures are in the month of July.
-On the contrary, the coolest month is February.
-The rainiest month is July while the driest month is September.
+In contrast, the coolest month is February.
+The rainiest month is July, while the driest month is September.

 Enjoy a range of outdoor activities with a Coniston holiday letting

 Bask in the luxury of a Coniston converted manor houses or stately home, or try something closer to nature, like one of the many huts, yurts, or tree houses available in the area.
 Then look forward to the water, mountains and local culture of this beautiful area.